Get news, updates, & event Info delivered right to your inbox:

 For some, it means choosing an eco-friendly condom brand, while others might get a bit turned on by rubbing soil all over their bodies.
 There's even been talk of people getting intimate with trees.
 We aren't here to judge — love is love so long as you're being a sweet and kind lover to mama nature.

 4. Let's Do it, Ride it, My Pona (Palm Tree)

-The pona plam tree or Iriartea deltoidea can be found in Central and South America.
+The pona plam tree (iriartea deltoidea) can be found in Central and South America.
 And for reasons we can't quite put our finger on, it's nickname is "penis tree".
-Can't imagine why it is known by that name!
+Can't imagine why!!
 Okay, yes we can.
-Obviously this is because of the distinctive roots that grow from the tree.
+Obviously, it gets its nickname from the distinctive roots that grow out of the trunk.
 These are called stilt or buttress roots and many trees have them, it's just that not many trees can boast such phallic root systems.
 Buttress roots help gather nutrients and protect trees from falling over in areas with very shallow soil.
 And if you ask us, that's pretty clever!